sbulav/rancher-k101/README.md

 * RKE deploys Kubernetes components as:  Docker containers
 * SSH is used to orchestrate RKE across servers: True
 * Which is not something required on hosts to run RKE?
-SELinux is set to enforcing correct
+SELinux is set to enforcing
 * Cluster.yml contains all the information RKE needs to provision a Kubernetes cluster: True
 * You can supply your own certificates that Rancher will serve for its UI/API: True
 * rke start will start the provisioning of Kubernetes.: False
-* Which versions of Kubernetes does RKE support by default?: The Latest patch releases from the three most recent minor releases correct
+* Which versions of Kubernetes does RKE support by default?: The Latest patch releases from the three most recent minor releases

 ### 1.3 Day Two Operations for RKE